sitespeedio/sitespeed.io/docs/documentation/browsertime/index.md

 ## Connectivity

 You can throttle the connection to make the connectivity slower to make it easier to catch regressions.
-The best way to do that is to setup a network bridge in Docker.
+The best way to do that is to set up a network bridge in Docker.

-Default we use [TSProxy](https://github.com/WPO-Foundation/tsproxy) because it's only dependency is Python 2.7 but we have a problem with that together with Selenium, so that it is kind of unusable right now.
+By default, we use [TSProxy](https://github.com/WPO-Foundation/tsproxy) because its only dependency is Python 2.7, but we have a problem with that together with Selenium, so that it is kind of unusable right now.
 Help us fix that in [#229](https://github.com/sitespeedio/browsertime/issues/229).

-If you run Docker you can use tc as connectivity engine but that will only set the latency, if you want to set the download speed you need to create a network bridge in Docker.
+If you run Docker you can use tc as connectivity engine but that will only set the latency; if you want to set the download speed you need to create a network bridge in Docker.

-Here's an full example to setup up Docker network bridges on a server that has tc installed:
+Here's a full example to set up Docker network bridges on a server that has tc installed:

 ~~~bash
 #!/bin/bash